Learn from the best and build your own morning routine!

 Hell YEAH.
 89% out of 53 successful people, including men and women, said they do eat breakfast.

-To be fair, Intermittent Fasting might not have been a ‘thing’ at the time all successful people gave those interviews and I’m sure if you ask them now – there would be a lot fewer people choosing to have breakfast.
+To be fair, Intermittent Fasting might not have been a ‘thing’ at the time all successful people gave those interviews.
+I’m sure if you ask them now – there would be a lot fewer people choosing to have breakfast.

 The majority of the top performers, coaches and researchers recommend staying away from your phone in the mornings not to get distracted.